Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-For 125 years, Children’s Hospital of Pittsburgh of UPMC has provided high-quality health care to all of the region’s infants, children, teenagers, and young adults regardless of their health insurance coverage or ability to pay.
+For more than 125 years, UPMC Children's Hospital of Pittsburgh has provided high-quality health care to all of the region’s infants, children, teenagers, and young adults regardless of their health insurance coverage or ability to pay.

-If you have questions or concerns about whether you can bring your child to Children’s for care, please call us at 412-692-7600 from 8 a.m. to 4 p.m., Monday through Friday, so we can help.
+If you have questions or concerns about access to Children's doctors or locations, please call us at 412-692-7600 from 8 a.m. to 4 p.m., Monday through Friday.

 Q: Are all the services on Children’s campus in Lawrenceville, including imaging, lab, and therapy, considered in-network for all health insurance companies?

 A: Yes.
-All of our services are covered in-network for all health insurance products available in western Pennsylvania.
+All services on the Children's campus in Lawrenceville are in-network for all health insurance products available in western Pennsylvania.

-Q: If I live in Uniontown, PA can I still take my kids to the Children’s Community Pediatrics office in our town?
+Q: If I live in Uniontown, Pa. can I still take my kids to the local Children's Community Pediatrics office?

 A: Yes.
-All 38 of the Children’s Community Pediatrics offices locations are included in all health insurance plans available in western Pennsylvania.
+All of the Children’s Community Pediatrics office locations are included in all health insurance plans available in western Pennsylvania.

 A: Yes.
-All of Children’s services and locations are considered in-network for all Highmark products, including Community Blue.
+All of Children’s services and locations are considered in-network for all Highmark products, including Community Blue commercial plans.

 A: Yes.
-All of the services that Children’s and its physicians provide at all of its locations are considered in-network for all Highmark products.
+All of the services that Children’s and its physicians provide at all Children's locations are considered in-network for all Highmark products.

-Q: Do Children’s and its physicians participate with all of the Medicaid HMOs in Western Pennsylvania?
+Q: Do Children’s and its physicians participate with all of the Medicaid Health Maintenance Organizations (HMOs) in western Pennsylvania?

 A: Yes.
 Children’s Hospital, Children’s Community Pediatrics, and all of its physician specialists are considered in-network providers for all of the Medicaid HMOs.